fdocr/CrystalSnake/README.md

 This is a [Battle Snake](https://play.battlesnake.com/) project written in [Crystal](https://crystal-lang.org/) using [Kemal](https://kemalcr.com/)

 I strongly recommend reading the docs in [https://fdocr.github.io/CrystalSnake/](https://fdocr.github.io/CrystalSnake/).
-You can find detailed information about each class and method there :)
+You'll find detailed information on classes and methods there :)

 ## Installation